MistApproach/callm/README.md

         ),
         (
             MessageRole::User,
-            "What is your opinion on Rust in Linux kernel development?".to_string(), ),
+            "What is your opinion on Rust for Linux kernel development?".to_string(), ),
     ];